JinkaiQiu/Autonomous-Poop-Collection-Robot/README.md

 1. **Navigation State**: The robot navigates towards the detected object to a suitable position for collection.
 This state involves handling navigation goals and feedback to ensure the robot reaches the desired location.
 2. **Collection State**: Once in position, the robot initiates the collection process.
 During this state, it sends a goal to an action server to collect the object.
 3. **Searching State**: If no object is detected, the robot navigates to different points in its environment in search of objects.

+## Credits
+Patrick Goebel and James Nugen for the original ROSArduinoBridge
+Josh Newans for a forked ROSArduinoBridge, part of the serial_motor_demo, part of the serial_motor_msgs packages, and diffdrive_arduino
+YDLidar for providing a ROS2 driver for the Lidar ( Although the driver is faulty and needed to be debugged before actual use :( )
+DepthAI for providing a ROS2 driver for the RGBD camera